-By default all these streams output theirs content to console.
-So after execution of these lines you'll see three lines of text.
+By default all these streams output their content to console.
+So after the execution of these lines, you'll see three lines of text.
 You can use different streams in different parts of your program: output some calculations to cout, handle exceptions and write error messages to cerr, write logs to clog.

 For input you need to use cin stream.
 It works with different data types.

 Insertion and extraction operators in C++